SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 from Prometheus, compute its rate over a 1 minute window, and expose this to k8s as the `infer_rps` metric, with aggregations at model, server, inference server pod and namespace level.

-A list of all the Prometheus metrics exposed by Seldon Core 2 is available [here](../metrics/operational.md), and those may be used when customizing the configuration.
+A list of all the Prometheus metrics exposed by Seldon Core 2 in relation to Models, Servers and Pipelines is available [here](../metrics/operational.md), and those may be used when customizing the configuration.

 ### Understanding prometheus-adapter rule definitions